 So when you hear or read about farmers “slathering,” “drenching,” or “dousing” their fields, remember that these emotive terms and mental images are at best, misleading, and frequently, manipulative.

 This article originally appeared on Putting Pesticides in Perspective here and was reposted with permission of the author.

-Steve Savage is an agricultural scientist (plant pathology) who has worked for Colorado State University, DuPont (fungicide development), Mycogen (biocontrol development), and for the past 13 years as an independent consultant.
+Steve Savage is an agricultural scientist (plant pathology) who has worked for Colorado State University, DuPont (fungicide development), Mycogen (biocontrol development), and as an independent consultant.
 His blogging website is Applied Mythology.
 You can follow him on Twitter @grapedoc.